Bed alarms for the elderly are helpful devices that can detect movements and sound an alarm if the user tries to get up from bed on their own.

 Given that there are so many benefits from buying bed pad alarms or motion sensors for elderly users, one must seriously consider buying one.
 But what exactly should you buy?
 Here are some things to consider:

-1. Wireless or wired – While wired options are OK, wireless bed alarms for seniors offer additional benefits.
+1. Wireless or wired bed pad alarms – While wired bed pad alarm for seniors work well, their wireless counterparts offer additional benefits.
 You can place the alarm in another room where you are, so that when it sounds, it does not scare the patient.
 There is also less hassle on dealing with extended wires.
+When shopping for these wireless bed pad alarms, their product descriptions should indicate that the alarm can set to sound in another room other than the patient’s room.

 2. Delayed alarm – You may want to have the alarm sound at a slightly delayed basis.
 This would greatly prevent the occurrence of false alarms at the slightest movement.